Kortright Road East Traffic Calming

 Is anything being done to address the community's safety concerns re: the existing crosswalk at Kortright and Fieldstone, and the proposed crosswalk at Kortright and Cox? - both of which are preceded by blind curves.
 Many people have had near pedestrian / vehicle collisions at the existing crosswalk at Kortright and Fieldstone due to the blind curve and ineffective lighting.
 The proposed crosswalk at Kortright and Cox will be even more dangerous.

-jnewsom asked about 1 year ago
+jnewsom asked over 1 year ago

 Transportation Engineering staff will be conducting field review to verify sight line concerns that were raised during the open house.
 Upon field review, City to consider improvements for any sight line constrains.